mrakgr/The-Spiral-Language/readme.md

 On entry therefore, the let statements that are being carried in the environment need to be cleared instead of being carried into the branch. `seq=ref id` is what represents this.
 If it was a standard list, it would just be set to `[]`, but here it is set to the identity function.

 Then there is the CSE dictionary that also needs to be handled.
-Since Spiral is lexically scoped it is fine if the expressions inside the scope get rewritten to expressions outside it, but what should not happen is that after scope is exited for expressions to get rewritten with the stuff that was in the scope.
+Since Spiral is lexically scoped it is fine if the expressions inside the local scope get rewritten to expressions that came before it, but what should not happen after the scope is exited for expressions to get rewritten with the ones that are now out of scope.

 ```
 if c then